brchn6/ML_Project/README.md

 For a full project report and summary of results, refer to `Project_Summary.docx`.

 ## Installation
+#### Note : this project was now developed to install an d run rather to be examined and checked for the workflow.
 To set up and run the project environment:
 1. Clone the repository.
 2. Install required Python packages: